Jaime-T/CellularScaleModel/README.md

 # About this project
-Cellular Scale Model (CSM) is a prototype protein large language–model (PLLM) pipeline for enhancing variant interpretation in cancer.
+Cellular Scale Model (CSM) is a prototype protein large language model (PLLM) pipeline for enhancing variant interpretation in cancer.

 It builds on the pretrained ESM-2 model and fine-tunes it on human, cancer-relevant